Registration Deadline: November 6, 2022 (midnight PST)

 Where do I get the Join Code to complete the join step on the MyAP site?

-A penalty fee of $40 per exam will be applied to exam registrations submitted between November 2, 2020 and March 1, 2021.
-No new orders will be accepted after March 1, 2021.
+A penalty fee of $40 per exam will be applied to exam registrations submitted after November 6, 2022 and during late registration between December 1, 2022 and March 5, 2023.
+No new orders will be accepted after March 5, 2023.

 How do I submit the exam fees?

+Click on the payment link below and complete the online payment form.
 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
-There will be an online payment fee of 3% for payments submitted by credit or debit card.
+There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline to ensure timely mail in deposit processing is October 19, 2020.
+Postmark deadline to ensure timely mail in deposit processing is November 1, 2022.

 Can I cancel my exam?